 |Organization, Consolidation and Presentation of Financial Statements [Abstract]

 1. Interim Consolidated Financial Statements

 The accompanying unaudited interim condensed consolidated financial statements of Pieris Pharmaceuticals, Inc. (“Pieris” or the “Company”) were prepared in accordance with accounting principles generally accepted in the United States (“U.S. GAAP”) for interim financial information.
 All significant intercompany balances and transactions have been eliminated in the consolidation.
 Certain information and footnotes normally included in financial statement prepared in accordance with U.S. GAAP have been omitted pursuant to the rules and regulations of the Securities and Exchange Commission (the “SEC”).
-Accordingly, they do not include all of the information and notes required by U.S. GAAP for complete annual consolidated financial statements.
-It is recommended that these financial statements be read in conjunction with the consolidated financial statements and related footnotes that appear in the Annual Report on Form 10-K of the Company for the year ended December 31, 2015 filed with the SEC on March 23, 2016 (the “2015 Annual Report”).
+Accordingly, the statements do not include all of the information and notes required by U.S. GAAP for complete annual consolidated financial statements.
+It is recommended that these financial statements be read in conjunction with the consolidated financial statements and related footnotes that appear in the Annual Report on Form 10-K of the Company for the year ended December 31, 2016 filed with the SEC on March 30, 2017 (the “2016 Annual Report”).

-In the opinion of management, the unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited condensed consolidated financial statements for the year ending December 31, 2015, and all adjustments, including normal recurring adjustments, considered necessary for the fair presentation of the Company’s unaudited interim consolidated financial statements have been included.
-The results of operations for the nine months ended September 30, 2016 are not necessarily indicative of the results that may be expected for the year ending December 31, 2016 or any future period.
+In the opinion of management, the unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited condensed consolidated financial statements for the year ending December 31, 2016, and all adjustments, including normal recurring adjustments, considered necessary for the fair presentation of the Company’s unaudited interim consolidated financial statements have been included.
+The results of operations, for the three months ended March 31, 2017, are not necessarily indicative of the results that may be expected for the year ending December 31, 2017 or any future period.

 Use of estimates